DC801/BM-Badge/SD_Card/MAGE/docs_sources/MGE_obsidian_vault/MGS Natlang/Comments (MGS).md

 }
 ```

-This is the only time that line breaks are syntactic in MGS natlang.
+This is the only time that line breaks are syntactic in Natlang.
 Inline comments start with `//` and end either with a line break or the end of the document.

-Fun fact: the MGS Natlang translator (JSON -> Natlang) will take extraneous properties from actions and the like and turn them into inline comments automatically.
+Fun fact: the MGS Natlang translator (JSON -> Natlang) will take [[Comments (JSON)|extraneous properties from actions]] and the like and turn them into inline comments automatically.

 ### Block comment